By GJK Campbell-Dunn M.A. (NZ), M.A. (Camb.) Ph.D.

 Basque esan "to say", Niger-Congo ta "to say, to tell", Ewe ta "to tell", Nupe ta "to tell", Igbo ta "to talk, to tell story", ita "proverb story", Edo ta "to say", Effik tan "to speak", Dagomba tohe, toγe "to speak", Atjulo ta "to say", tare "to speak", otare "word", Tschala tage "to speak", Temne tan "to promise, tell", Bantu teta "to speak".
 The change of t to s is common in Niger-Congo.

 Basque esan also means "to give", Niger-Congo ta "to give", Alaging ta "to give", Yoruba ta lo re "to give a gift", Logba ta "to give", Likpe te "to give", Lefana ta, to "to give", Santrokofi ta "to give".
-As in the previous example gives s.
+As in the previous example t gives s.
 This word also means "to leave" in Temne, Ewe etc. It may be related to the Niger-Congo word for "hand" ta, sa and to the Niger-Congo word "to be accustomed".

 Basque eman also means "to give", however.
 This may be related to Niger-Congo na "to give", Ewe na "to give", Guang ne "to give", Obutu na "to give", Kukuruku na "to give", Tivi na "to give" etc. There is a problem regarding Niger-Congo m, which tends to be secondary.
 Pre-Basque is thought to have had N (fortis) and n (lenis).
 That is n > m.